antarctica/nerc-arctic-office-projects-api/docs/usage.md

   range (i.e. `YYYY-MM-DD`)
 * a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date instant [string](#string) which marks the end of the range (i.e. `YYYY-MM-DD`)

+Date ranges can be unbounded, on either or both sides, to indicate where a range has no end date for example.
+When unbounded, the relevant date instant will be `null` and the relevant part of date interval will be omitted.

 Examples: